-In Blount’s disease, the bones of a child’s shin develop abnormally, with a curve below the knees.
-As a child starts to walk, the bowing of the legs becomes worse.
-This condition may be apparent early on, but in some cases symptoms may not be noticeable until the child reaches adolescence.
-Over time, the bowlegs can lead to joint problems in the knees.
+In Blount’s disease, which is also called “tibia vara,” a child’s shin develops abnormally, curving below the knees.
+As your child starts to walk, the bowing of the legs becomes worse.
+This condition may be apparent early on but in some cases symptoms may not be noticeable until they reach adolescence.
+Over time, bowlegs can lead to joint problems in their knees.

-Blount’s disease is more common in females and among African Americans.
-Children who are obese are at greater risk, as are those who begin walking early.
-According to the Boston Children’s Hospital (BCH), a child should normally start walking on their own between 11 and 14 months of age.
-(BCH)
+Blount’s disease is more common in females, African-Americans, and obese children.
+Children who begin walking early are at a greater risk.
+A child should normally start walking on their own between 11 and 14 months of age.